timsamson/plotly-challange/README.md

 # plotly-challange
 <h2>Belly Button Biodiversity</h2>
 <h3>What's in a Belly Button?</h3>
 Apparently lots of Biodiversity!
 This interactive dashboard explores the Belly Button Biodiversity Sample DataSet.
-The dashboard can be found HERE.
+The dashboard can be found <a href="https://timsamson.github.io/plotly-challange/">HERE</a>.
 <br>
 <h3>Example of Bar Chart</h3>